Yosef-Adel/educationalsp/README.md

 })
 ```

-Replace `"/Users/yosefsaaid/dev/educationalsp/main"` with the path to your compiled LSP server binary.
+Replace `"PATH_TO_BIN"` with the path to your compiled LSP server binary.

 ## Example Messages